jayjun/slugify/README.md

 "StUdLy-CaPs"
 ```

-To ignore certain graphemes, pass a string (or a list of strings) of graphemes
+To avoid transforming certain characters, pass a string (or a list of strings)
-to `ignore`.
+of graphemes to `ignore`.

 ```elixir
 Slug.slugify("你好，世界", ignore: "你好")